thingsboard/thingsboard.github.io/docs/user-guide/oauth-2-support.md

 - **username**

-  If custom mapper endpoint configured with a basic authorization mechanism, please specify *username* in this property.
+  If custom mapper endpoint configured with a basic authorization, specify *username* in this property.

 - **password**

-  If custom mapper endpoint configured with a basic authorization mechanism, please specify *password* in this property.
+  If custom mapper endpoint configured with a basic authorization, specify *password* in this property.

 Here is the example of demo configuration: